wso2/docs-ei/en/micro-integrator/docs/setup/user_stores/setting_up_ro_ldap.md

 	type = "database"
 	```
 	The datasource configured under the `[[datasource]]` toml heading will now be the effective user store for the Micro Integrator.

+## What's next?

+See [Managing Users](../managing_users) for instructions on adding, deleting, or viewing users in the user store.